influxdata/openapi/README.md

 As the "InfluxDB API" evolves and eventually gets versioned, we can continue to provide complete API definitions in [`ref`](./contracts/ref/), while allowing each sub-service (write, query, tasks, etc.) to evolve on its own.

-#### Example (consumer):
+### Example (consumer)

-If I were producing a golang client library for other consumers to use the `mapsd` service, I could do something like the following:
+The following example generates a `mapsd` client library for golang that consumers can use to interact with the `mapsd` service:

 ```sh
 # prepare directory for generated library